 - It also allows students to compare residency programs side by side

-Who is supposed to use the Residency Explorer Tool?
+Who is AAMC Residency Explorer Tool For?

 How does Residency Explorer work?

-- Students create a personalized profile that includes the information that they will be putting on their residency application: exam scores, peer-reviewed publications, volunteer work, and research experiences.
+- Students create a personalized profile that includes the information they will be putting on their residency application: exam scores, peer-reviewed publications, volunteer work, and research experiences.

 - Once the profile is made, students can directly compare their own statistics with currently and previous matched residents (2016-2020) at these programs.
 We know, it sounds too good to be true!